Women’s History Month: Astro Alexandra’s Space Story

 1) How did you become a Space Communicator?

 After college, I took a year off and then returned to NASA full time, back with the GPS team as a fulltime communications specialist.
-I represented the US with our GPS interests with the United Nations and with subject matter experts around the country, working to get GPS on the Moon.
+I represented the US with our GPS interests at the United Nations and with subject matter experts around the country, working to get GPS on the Moon.

 2) How and why did you make the leap to social media full-time?